Mindgreppers/lifemaker_web/content/_index.md

 ![image](/images/infographicLifemaker.png)

 #### What is family?
-A group of people living together with strong bond of love and mutual confidence, feel assured of care, protection & nurture, expect happiness, peace, contentment & bliss with each other, share common vision, projects and intention for lifetime generally including raising children and are resolved and committed to make it happen.
+A group of people living together with strong bond of love and mutual confidence, feel assured of care, protection & nurture, expect happiness, peace, contentment & bliss with each other, share common vision, projects and intention for lifetime (like raising children) and are resolved and committed to make it happen.

-*Family is the unit of society and also serves the purpose of continuity of human seed.*
+## Feel free to reach out to us anytime, for anything

+> Our contact details are on the left side menu of your desktop screen or the hamburger menu of your phone screen.

+#### We will do the best we can, for you
+* Help you develop an objective and experiential understanding of Existence and Co-existence as-it-is; and the solution to all our problems.
+* Help you in any way we can

+#### You can do the best you can for yourself, your family, humanity and all Life
+* We welcome any advice or help in any form whether material, mental or spiritual.
+* You are welcome to visit us and stay with us
+* We love the presence of positive energy and inquisitive people
+* If you can teach anything to us even better!

+### The existential purpose of every Life and especially human Life is
+* **To remember, study, understand and realise the nature of Self** - What am I?
+Why am I here?
+What is my biggest need, deepest desire and co-existential purpose?
+* **To become a master & knower of Existence** (Reality in form of interconnected and inseparable co-existence of all material and conscious nature submerged, soaked and encircled in *Void aka field, consciousness, zero point field, omnipotence*)
+* **Happiness, contentment, peace and bliss in Co-existence** (family, relationships, society, other life forms, living forms, air, water, natural resources on Earth)

+*We may have different viewpoints on nature of Self and reality, different skin color, occupations and opinions, but as humans we are all the same.
+Through honest objective and subjective inquiry humanity as society and each human is bound to understand and realise Truth in the same way, because Existence is absolute and universal.
+Our sameness as humans, the onlyness of Truth (Existence in which we co-exist), honest self inquiry for Truth, and agreement on the way to live, is the (only) unifying ground, which will provide Life the absolute and permanent resolution it needs and seeks.*

 ## Call to the tribe